 Applicants receive notification of acceptance or rejection by April 1.

-Only very few research assistantships and teaching assistantships are available to M.A. students and these are awarded on a competitive basis.
+Only very few research assistantships and teaching assistantships are available to students and these are awarded on a competitive basis.
 Students may also apply for several scholarships.
 All students are encouraged to seek external fund opportunities.